loonwerks/AMASE/examples/1_README_Files/README_RegressionTesting.txt

 	---------------------
 	- Verify single layer : passes all contracts
 	- Verify in the presence of faults:
-		- max 1 fault (compositional or monolithic): ALL NODES AGREE PROPERTY FAILS ALL NON-FAILED NODES AGREE PASSES
+		- max 1 fault (compositional or monolithic): ALL NODES AGREE PROPERTY FAILS and ALL NON-FAILED NODES AGREE PASSES
-		- max 2+ fault (compositional or monolithic): ALL NODES AGREE PROPERTY FAILS ALL NON-FAILED NODES AGREE FAILS
+		- max 2+ fault (compositional or monolithic): ALL NODES AGREE PROPERTY FAILS and ALL NON-FAILED NODES AGREE FAILS
 		- probability (monolithic):
 			all node faults = 1E-5
 			top level threshold = 1E-10